 Wildlife & Uplands

-Our Wildlife and Uplands program works to promote healthy ecosystems and preserve the “working landscape” in the Big Hole River watershed through habitat conservation, invasive species management, wildlife conflict resolution, and community education & outreach.
+Our Wildlife and Uplands program works to promote healthy ecosystems and preserve the “working landscape” in the Big Hole River watershed through habitat conservation, invasive species management, wildlife conflict reduction, and community education & outreach.
 The goals of our Wildlife & Uplands program are to:

-- Support voluntary action and improvement over regulatory enforcement.
+- Support voluntary action and improvement over regulatory enforcement; and

 - Provide education and outreach regarding relevant wildlife & habitat topics.